Welcome! Click "play" to see my video intro below.

-I am a feminist activist, psychotherapist and clinical researcher practicing in Richmond, Virginia and St. Petersburg, Florida.
+I am a feminist activist, licensed psychotherapist and clinical researcher practicing in Virginia and Florida.

-With more than ten years of experience as a researcher, I am grounded in data and the science of women’s health, but stay rooted by honoring the deep wisdom of intuition and spirit.
+With more than ten years of experience as a researcher, I am grounded in the data and science of sexual and reproductive health, but stay rooted in honoring the deep wisdom found in each person I meet.

-I am a licensed professional counselor in the state of Virginia and a licensed mental health counselor in the state of Florida, with more than six years of counseling experience.
+I am a licensed professional counselor in the state of Virginia and a licensed mental health counselor in the state of Florida, with more than seven years of counseling experience.

-By encouraging my clients to practice effective communication, vulnerability, authenticity, boundary setting and self-care, I help them transform ideas of power and what it means to be an empowered #bosslady in society today.
+By encouraging my clients to practice effective communication, vulnerability, authenticity, boundary setting and self-care, I help them transform ideas of power and what it means to be an empowered human and sexual being.

 Counseling & Consulting, Leadership, Workshops & Retreats